jackieqwxw/VS-Autodock-automate-docking/README.md

 3. Prepare you protein thorougly before docking.
 You can use Protein Preparation tools in Maestro or any other software you like.
 Google 'protein preparation before docking'.

-4. Generate pdbqt file of receptor and grid file `config.txt` shown as attached.
+4. Download [MGLTools](https://ccsb.scripps.edu/mgltools/downloads/) (platform Windows) to install.
+We will use `AutoDockTools-1.5.x` to generate pdbqt file of receptor and grid file `config.txt` shown as attached.

 5. Prepare you database in a format "smiles id".
 An example 'ligands.smi' is attached.

 # Run structural-based virtual screening (SBVS) of the ligand database on the protein of your interest in parallel
-Here, we used a part of `MolPort` database as an example, generating the SMILES file `ligands.smi`:
+Here, we used a portion of MolPort database to generate the SMILES file `ligands.smi` as an example:

 1. Make sure the file `ligands.smi` was uploaded in your working directory.